Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 At the annual Christmas party in a small town in Northern California, Kate returned home.

-In order to retain the civilization of this season, she decided to open a bookstore in a charming but dilapidated factory.
+To retain the spirit of this season, she decided to open a bookstore in a charming but dilapidated factory.

 Former US Army Ranger Matt Granit is a local contractor.
-In order to get close to Kate, he doesn't mind working in this well-known strange house.
+To get close to Kate, he doesn't mind working in this well-known, strange house.

 Because this quiet, sexy woman is very attractive to him.